 At the helm of your Cobia, you have a main switch panel, which is located above the steering wheel.
 This panel controls your lights, horn, accessories, livewell, and your bilge.
-When a switch is in the

-"on" position, its tip is illuminated.
+When a switch is in the "on" position, its tip is illuminated.
 This alerts you that the associated accessory should be functioning and also reminds you to turn it off during boat shutdown.
 When the "NAV" light switch is in the "on" position, the labels for the switches will be illuminated.
 To the right of the steering wheel you have your two trim tab switches.
+(Refer to page 19 for trim tab operation).
 The boat also comes standard with a compass mounted on top of the console.